 Departments of Labor and Education, with updates submitted every two years.
-In addition to its contribution to the Unified State Plan, DRS also submits attachments specific to Vocational Rehabilitation (VR) to the state Department of Commerce and to the federal Rehabilitation Services Administration, housed within the U.S. Department of Education.
+In addition to its contribution to the Combined State Plan, DRS also submits attachments specific to Vocational Rehabilitation (VR) to the state Department of Commerce and to the federal Rehabilitation Services Administration, housed within the U.S. Department of Education.
 Job Placement Eligible individuals receive placement services as part of the Individualized Plan for Employment.
 DRS recognizes the individual's right to privacy and maintains client confidentiality.
 It is the DRS client's choice whether to disclose to an employer if he/she has received services from DRS.
 All job ready individuals are required to register with the WFWV AJCs to aid in their job seeking efforts.
-DRS district managers and employment specialists participate in Business Services teams and Workforce Development Board meetings in all the workforce development regions to enhance the services to the state's employers, eliminate duplication, and better serve the employment needs of job seekers and employers.
+DRS district managers and employment specialists participate in Business Services Teams and Workforce Development Board meetings in all the workforce development regions to enhance the services to the state's employers, eliminate duplication, and better serve the employment needs of job seekers and employers.
 Special Conditions/Exceptions DRS provides services through an eligibility-based program.
 Eligibility criteria are established by the Rehabilitation Act as amended by WIOA and its federal regulations.
-To be eligible for rehabilitation services, an individual must have a physical or mental impairment which constitutes or results in a substantial impediment to employment AND the applicant must require rehabilitation services to prepare for, enter into, engage in, and retain competitive, integrated employment consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, and informed choice.
-In 2020-2021, DRS will be operating under an order of selection, as there will not be adequate resources to provide to all eligible consumers.
-DRS will continue to place eligible applicants with non-significant disabilities and eligible applicants with significant disabilities on waiting lists, while eligible applicants with the most significant disabilities will receive services.
-If sufficient resources become available, individuals will be removed from the waitlist.
+To be eligible for rehabilitation services, an individual must have a physical or mental impairment which constitutes or results in a substantial impediment to employment AND the applicant must require rehabilitation services to prepare for, enter into, engage in, and retain competitive, integrated employment consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, and informed choices.

-Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact Department of Education Office of Adult Education (AE) Mendy Marshall Primary Program(s) Adult Basic Education Core Services Basic Academic Skills, Job Readiness Skills, Literacy Services, ESL, Distance Learning, Academic Assessment for adults enrolled in ABE.
+Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact Department of Education Office of Adult Education (AE) Mendy Marshall Primary Program(s) Adult Basic Education Authorized Services Adult Education, literacy, workplace adult education and literacy activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, and integrated education and training.
 Contributions Data matching with WIOA.
 Instructors, instructional materials, classroom supplies.
 Department of Education (ABE) will contribute staff and other resources to the extent identified in the Funding Stream Report.
-Performance Measurement Levels Core indicators of performance reported by ABE include: Demonstrated improvements in literacy skill levels Receipt of a secondary school diploma or its recognized equivalent Placement in, retention in, or completion of postsecondary education, training, unsubsidized employment, or career advancement.
-Referral Process Collaboration with various agencies and organizations.
-Confidentiality Requirements Strictly Confidential Information: Disclosure of a diagnosed learning disability; A physical or mental disability; A diagnosed medical condition; Use of prescription drugs; History of drug/alcohol abuse and/or treatment; Status as HIV positive or having the AIDS virus; Official transcripts of high school equivalency scores.
+Performance Measurement Levels Core indicators of performance reported by ABE include: Employment (second quarter after exit); employment (fourth quarter after exit); median earnings (second quarter after exit); credential attainment rate; measurable skills gain; effectiveness in serving employers.
+See WIOA 116(b) Referral Process Collaboration with various agencies and organizations.
+Confidentiality Requirements Confidential Information: Disclosure of a diagnosed learning disability; A physical or mental disability; A diagnosed medical condition; Use of prescription drugs; History of drug/alcohol abuse and/or treatment; Status as HIV positive or having the AIDS virus; Official transcripts of high school equivalency scores.
 Training Activity The scope of ABE does not include training but does provide for academic and educational achievements that may lead to post-secondary or vocational training that could lead to employment.
 Case Management Student intake counseling only.
-Planning Compact Cycle Five-year plan.

-Job Placement The scope of ABE does not include job placement and is limited to providing educational achievements data to the case management process.
-Special Conditions/Exceptions For students 16 years of age and older not enrolled in secondary education.
+Planning Compact Cycle Four-year plan. l agement process. students 16 years of age and older not enrolled in ondary education.
 The dropout age in WV is 17.
-Adult Education can only serve 16 years old if they are married, emancipated from parents, court-ordered to attend, or enrolled in an institutional education program.
-Seventeen-to-eighteen-year old's may only enroll in adult education if they have withdrawn officially from the public or private school system or completed home schooling and provided proof with an official letter from their county or parent.
+Adult cation can only serve 16 years old if they are married, ncipated from parents, court-ordered to attend, or enrolled in institutional education program.
+Seventeen-to-eighteen-old's may only enroll in adult education if they have drawn officially from the public or private school system or pleted home schooling and provided proof with an official r from their county or parent.